 Take Control: Set Yourself Up for Travel Nursing Success

 A good staffing agency will help with logistics, but your success as a travel nurse also depends on you.
-Organize your paperwork – certifications, immunization records, references, and CV – so it’s current and available.
+Organize your paperwork – certifications, immunization records, references, and CV – so every document is current and available.
 If you’re not used to being away from home for long periods, remember to set up mail collection arrangements, make automatic online bill payments, and take other steps to make the transitions smoother.

 Finally, remember to explore in your off hours.
 Take a break and visit the local attractions, hiking trails, historic monuments, or community festivals.
 Travel nursing offers an incredible opportunity to see the country – take advantage of it!

 Here’s one last benefit to travel nursing: the freedom to control the longevity or brevity of your travel nursing career.
 You can enjoy the adventure of it for a few years and then use your expanded network to find a fantastic permanent position.
 Or you might prefer to continue it as a long-term path.
 Whatever you decide to do, you’ll emerge from travel nursing as a stronger, more experienced nurse with an impressive skill set – and a resume that shows it to the rest of the world.